Glasgow TB78 (FYS 839)

 In 2009 TB78 was taken to Crich to take part in a 1950s weekend, where it was posed with Glasgow tram 812.

 In more recent times TB78 has been off the road for some three years due to the rear platform requiring rebuilding.
-This was completed in 2021 and TB78 will return to regular service again in 2022.
+This was completed in 2022 but new internal air vents are to be fitted and the lower deck ceiling and staircase needs sanding down and a a repaint.
+It is hoped to get TB78 back in service during the 2024 operating season.